National Guard Pay vs. Army Reserves Pay

 If you are considering joining the National Guard or the Reserves, you might wonder how National Guard pay or Reserve pay works.

-Serving in the National Guard and Reserves can be quite different than serving in the active duty military.
+Serving in the National Guard and Reserves can be quite different from serving in the active-duty military.
 You have monthly drills, annual training, and anything else the military calls you to do.
 You also work a civilian job; the military is only part of your income.

 As an active duty soldier, you can receive base pay, BAH (Basic Allowance for Housing), and other types of payments and allowances.